brimstonetrader/archive/dtblogentry2.md

 4. I added animations for the main character, allowing for turning in all four directions, and a cute idle animation where he's writing in his notebook.
 In the future, we may want to animate NPCs, so this was a good refresher on that process.

-6. In Unity, a GameObject that gets reused in many scenes can be set as a "Prefab", allowing for easier global changes.
-I did this for the protagonist, to help my animation changes, and allow for future work to be implemented more easily.

 9. Currently, the NPCs wander around the various towns according to a script that relies on "Waypoints".
 These are coordinates which are randomly cycled between, and the NPCs walk in straight lines from one to the next.
 I added this script to the NPCs in a few scenes where they were still, arranging the waypoints.